-Robert Burton sentenced to 55 years in prison for murder of Stephanie Gebo
+Killer who led longest manhunt ever in Maine gets 55 years for murdering his ex-girlfriend

-BANGOR — Robert Burton was sentenced Friday to serve 55 years in prison for the murder of his former girlfriend, Stephanie Gebo, in June 2015 in a house they once shared in Parkman.
+BANGOR — Robert Burton was sentenced Friday to serve 55 years in prison for the murder of his former girlfriend, Stephanie Gebo, in June 2015 in a house they once shared in Parkman, a small town in Piscataquis County, some 20 miles north of Skowhegan.

-Burton sat motionless staring directly ahead inside the Penobscot Judicial Center as justice Robert Mullen imposed the sentence about 10 a.m.
-Mullen said he was tempted to impose the life sentence the state had asked for.
+Burton sat motionless, staring directly ahead inside the Penobscot Judicial Center as Justice Robert Mullen imposed the sentence at about 10 a.m.
+Mullen said he was tempted to impose the life sentence the state had asked for, but considered the aggravating and the mitigating factors in the case, setting the maximum sentence at 55 years.

+With prison “good time,” Burton will be in his 80s when he is eligible to be released.

-Stephanie Gebo’s father Vance Ginn said that he was satisfied with the sentence, noting that Burton, who is 40, might never get out of prison alive.
+Stephanie Gebo’s father, Vance Ginn, 66, said that he was satisfied with the sentence, noting that Burton, who is 40, might never get out of prison alive.

+“Of course, we would have much rather heard the word ‘life,’ but by the way it was explained to us, this is kind of preventative medicine because a life sentence is a lot easier to get overturned … so we don’t have to face an appeal down the road,” Ginn told reporters outside of the courthouse.
+“The attorneys did the math and the earliest he can be released, doing nothing wrong in jail, he’ll be 86 years old.
+This is life for him that will stand.”

-Burton was convicted of murder by a jury in October in the shooting death of his former girlfriend, Stephanie Gebo, in June 2015 in her home in Parkman, where they had lived as a couple for more than two years.
+Burton was convicted of murder by a jury in October in the shooting death of his former girlfriend, Stephanie Gebo, in June 2015 in her home where they had lived as a couple with Gebo’s two children for more than two years.

-Gebo, sleeping with a gun under her pillow because she feared what her jealous ex-boyfriend might do, shot Burton after he climbed through her bedroom window, armed with a knife and black duct tape to bind her until she “admits her wickedness” of cheating on him sexually with other men.
+Gebo, sleeping with a gun under her pillow because she feared what her jealous ex-boyfriend might do, shot Burton after he climbed through her bedroom window, armed with a knife and black duct tape.
+Burton had planned to bind her until she “admits her wickedness” of cheating on him with other men.

 Burton, bleeding from the neck and shoulder, turned the gun on Gebo and shot her from behind, leaving her for dead with three bullet wounds in her back.